Loughmore: The Cormack Brothers

+On June 23rd, 1919, RIC District Inspector Michael Hunt was shot in Thurles during the War of Independence.
+The shooter “Big Jim” Stapleton from nearby Upperchurch fired three shots, killing Hunt and also accidentally shooting a child from Loughmore, Danny Maher.
+Maher survived the shooting and lived until the 1980s.

 Sport

 Loughmore–Castleiney GAA is the local Gaelic Athletic Association club and has traditionally been a Gaelic football club but also has a hurling team.
 The parish is known as a "football island" in mid-Tipperary as it is surrounded by clubs that play hurling only.
 In 2013, the parish won the Tipperary Senior Hurling Championship for the third time.
 Loughmore-Castleiney won the Munster Club Senior Hurling Championship in 2007.
-It has won the Tipperary Senior Football Championship 12 times, last winning it in 2013.
-Loughmore got the first double in the county by winning the senior hurling and football county finals in the same year.
+It has won the Tipperary Senior Football Championship 12 times, last winning it in 2024.
+Loughmore got the first double in the county by winning the senior hurling and football county finals in 2013.

 Loughmore is the home of a number of sportspeople, including the All-Ireland Minor Football Championship winning captain Liam McGrath (2011) and two time GAA GPA All Stars Awards winner Noel McGrath.
 The club provided Jim Ryan and Bill Ryan (Laha) to the Tipperary team that played in Croke Park on Bloody Sunday against Dublin in November, 1920 when their playing colleague Michael Hogan of Grangemockler was one of 15 people shot and killed by British forces who fired on the crowd and team.